 It will save you the trouble and resources of having to train your technical writers.
 And it will generally make it easier for them to do their job.
 However, this implies that developers and technical writers will have to coordinate with each other to match their pace.

 This entire approach will have to come top-down from senior management, in order to enable the whole team to come on board.

 Simple and intuitive knowledge base software for your business needsLearn more

 There is no single right way to deploy docs like code.
 It depends on each team and company how you will make it work.

-Many teams using it docs like code and set to become even more popular.
-Even the British government digital services department employs a docs like the code approach.
+Many teams are already using docs like code approach and it is set to become even more popular.
+Even the British government digital services department employs a docs like the code approach for technical documentation.

 To do it successfully, you have to integrate your documentation with your existing engineering processes – while bearing in mind the need to update documentation regularly, and not necessarily in line with software development cycles.

 Technical writers will need to correct that missing comma, and they need to correct it now.